 Zain Kazi - Cognitive Behavioural Psychotherapist & Counsellor (BABCP, COSCA)

-I am an intuitive and friendly therapist trained in CBT and other approaches.
+I am a friendly therapist trained in CBT and other approaches.
 I help people work through feeling anxious, stressed, panicky, frustrated or low, whether it is because of a particular problem or life in general.
 You might be finding less pleasure in the things you used to enjoy, or you find yourself reacting in ways that are not usual for you.
 Perhaps it has gone on for a while or is affecting your work, relationships, health or other important part of life.

 My aim in therapy is to help you gain the understanding and tools you need to be able to feel better now and in the future.
 I do this by collaborating with you, weaving together elements of various therapies, and giving you the support and structure to explore your experiences fully.